ZhehanDing/15-466-f25-base1/README.md

 Author: Alex Ding

-Design: Control the spaceship to take comet and send them back to crash each other
+Design: Control the spaceship to take comet and shoot them back to crash each other

 Screen Shot: